AsymLabs/realpath-lib/README.md

 ========

 The path argument can be provided as a local file name, relative path or an absolute path.
-It should permit symlinks but we have not yet verified this across platforms.
+It should permit symlinks by default but we have not yet verified this across platforms.
 Functions are classified into two groups: getters and validators.

 You can also make the script avoid symlinks (use the physical system only) by